esidoda/verso-coding-challenge/README.md

+### Project Overview

+This is a Vue.js application that allows users to create, edit and delete orders and products.

 ### Running the mock API (json-server)

-If your project relies on a mock backend, you can start json-server with the following command:

 This project uses json-server as a mock backend for development purposes.
 To start the mock server, run the following command: